Hi, #FunnelAmplifiers! Today, let’s talk about how social expansion can help boost your revenue.

 3. Social Media as a Lead-Generation Tool

-Social media is all about building a community of engaged people who start by getting to know, like, and trust your brand and eventually turn into leads and revenue opportunities.
+Social media is all about building a community of engaged people who start by getting to know, like and trust your brand, eventually turning into leads and revenue opportunities.

 Also, it’s two-fold.